Decorating Your Room

 Can I hang anything on the walls?

 Yes, but be sure that wall hangings do not block smoke detectors, fire alarms or sprinklers.
 You can’t use tape or tacks when hanging up posters and photos.
-Instead, use removable adhesives such as sticky tack or ‘removable stickies’ available at your residence desk.
+Instead use ‘removable stickies’ available at your residence desk.
 Please note there will be a fee for any damage to walls from posters or pictures at the end of the year.

 Can I bring my own furniture?